thanlon58/conv-frame-predictor/README.md

 # conv-frame-predictor
 Base code for a convolutional neural network that tries to predict frames of a video based on previous frames.
 It's pretty bad, but if you're willing to mess around with it you can get some cool artifacts out of it.
-I probably won't be explaining any of what the code does in-depth right now or anytime soon, so reach out if you have a question. <br>

 This isn't at all a practical endeavor, just did this for creative/artistic reasons.

 # WARNING
 This code is super disorganized, messy, and barely has any real documentation.
-I just wrote it for personal use, so I'm not gonna go through and make it super neat.
+I just wrote it for personal use, so I'm not gonna go through and make it super neat, so reach out if you have a question.
 I will regret this choice in two months when I inevitably return to this code and can't navigate it for my life, but for now I don't care.

 ## Requirements:
 <ul>